VishvaaDarshan/Q-A-Conversational-Chatbot/README.md

 1. Open the Streamlit app in your browser.
 2. Type your message in the input box.
 3. Press Enter or click the Send button.
-4. The chatbot will generate a response based on the input using the OpenAI API.
+4. The chatbot will generate a response based on the input using OpenAI API.

 ## Contributing